Breasts that are small or uneven can affect your confidence and cause you to feel unhappy with your figure.

 Can I have another surgery at the same time as breast augmentation?

-Many patients prefer to complete multiple procedures at the same time during a comprehensive surgery.
+Many patients at our Halifax office prefer to complete multiple procedures at the same time during a comprehensive surgery.
 This is quite common and is usually safer than performing three or four separate procedures.
 As long as there is no heightened risk of complications, additional procedures—such as a tummy tuck or liposuction – can be performed.
 Because this approach requires only one round of anesthesia, it is typically more affordable and convenient.

 Do breast implants get in the way of having mammograms?

 Breast implants alter the way a mammogram is performed.
 In the average patient, approximately 30 percent of the breast tissue is hidden by the implant.
 However, current research shows that women with breast implants have the same risk of developing breast cancer as women without them.
 Additionally, there is no difference in prognosis or survival statistics.
 It must be noted, however, that if you have a family history of breast cancer, it is important to have a mammogram before undergoing breast augmentation.
-Dr. Bendor-Samuel and Dr. Boileau will openly educate you with respect to breast cancer screening and breast implants.
+Dr. Bendor-Samuel and Dr. Boileau in Halifax will openly educate you with respect to breast cancer screening and breast implants.

 Is it possible to breastfeed after receiving breast implants?